new

 Bio - jimi Hendrix

-Jimi Hendris was born James Marshall Hendrix on the 27th november 1942.
+Jimi Hendrix was born James Marshall Hendrix on the 27th November 1942.
 He died on 18th September 1970.

 Justifiably renowned as the finest rock 'n' roll guitarist of all time, Jimi Hendrix (b.
 James Marshall Hendrix, Nov.
 27, 1942, Seattle, Washington) is often overlooked for his unique talents as a songwriter.
 Well before there was an MTV to supply lazy listeners visual accompaniment to the music they enjoyed, Hendrix was writing songs packed with enough lyrical imagery to put any contemporary "Buzz Bin" clip to shame.
 As just a cursory glance at some of his better-known song titles reveals, the man who wrote "Purple Haze," "Fire" and "Castles Made Of Sand" wrote songs that, like his guitar playing, painted singular visual pictures that once heard were rarely forgotten.